MicrosoftDocs/win32/desktop-src/DirectShow/iamtimelinetrack-zerobetween.md

-﻿---
+---
-Description: 'The ZeroBetween method removes everything from the track between the specified times.
-This method splits any objects that span the specified time range and removes the pieces that fall within the range.' ms.assetid: 'df173a3c-147b-4f2d-9bcb-a8c2873f5420'
+Description: The ZeroBetween method removes everything from the track between the specified times.
+This method splits any objects that span the specified time range and removes the pieces that fall within the range. ms.assetid: df173a3c-147b-4f2d-9bcb-a8c2873f5420
-title: 'IAMTimelineTrack::ZeroBetween method'
+title: IAMTimelineTrackZeroBetween method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAMTimelineTrack::ZeroBetween method